$0 International Adoption Navigation Guide — Quick-Start Checklist

 The International Adoption Navigation Guide's "Special Needs Reality Check" chapter is the direct address to this audience.
 It covers:

-The chapter on Post-Arrival and Attachment covers the "honeymoon period" and the adjustment crash that follows, trauma-informed bonding strategies for children who've spent years in institutional care, what the "orphanage effect" actually predicts about development, and when to seek professional support and what kind.
+The chapter on Post-Arrival and Attachment covers post-placement adjustment, trauma-informed bonding strategies for children who've spent years in institutional care, and when to seek professional support.

 These aren't the sections most adoption guides lead with.
 They're the sections that matter most to families whose profile matches where international adoption actually is in 2025.